Table of Contents Introduction

 PRO TIP: To avoid being called for offsides, a player should make sure his skates are in contact with the blue line of the attacking zone.

-The referee will signal delayed offsides if a player is in or enters the attacking zone prior to the puck entering it.
+referee will signal delayed offsides if a player is in or enters the attacking zone prior to the puck entering it.
 The referee will only stop play for offsides if a player on the same team brings the puck into the attacking zone.

 REMEMBER: Offsides won't be called until the puck crosses the

 Players can notice a referee is signaling delayed offsides and if they have time they can retreat back into the

 In the following situations a player is NOT considered offside:

-A player is NOT offsides if a defensive player in defensive zone hits the puck off another defensive player in neutral zone and it goes back into the defensive zone.
+A player is NOT offsides if he is in the zone while an opposing player passes the puck back into the defensive zone A player is NOT offsides if a defensive player in defensive zone hits the puck off another defensive player in neutral zone and it goes back into the defensive zone.
 Face-off Locations